wrightmat/dnd-eberron/_ref/Magic.md

 You gain a greater awareness of the blood flowing through your veins and of the heart that pumps it — and some measure of control over both — granting you the following benefits:
 - Increase your Constitution score by 1, to a maximum of 20.
 - When you are subjected to a disease or poison effect that allows a Constitution saving throw to take only half damage, you instead take no damage on a successful save and only half damage on a failed one.
+- When you cast a Sangromancy spell, you regain a number of hit points equal to the level of the spell.

+##### Blood for Blood
+**Prerequisite**: Sangromancy feat

+You become more familiar with the power that blood carries, granting you the following benefits:
+- When you deal damage to a creature with a spell you cast, you can expend and roll a hit die to add its result to the damage dealt to that creature.
+- Should you possess the blood (from a wound of at least 1 HP) of a target, that target has disadvantage on any saves made against your spells and your spell attack rolls are made with advantage.

+##### Red Renewal
+**Prerequisite**: Sangromancy feat

+When you finish a short rest, you can choose expended hit dice to recover.
+When you do, choose a number of expended hit dice equal to half your level and regain them.
+You regain an equivalent number of dice from your Full Blooded feature.
+Once you use this feature, you can’t use it again until you finish a long rest.

 #### Spell List

 The spells below take on the "Sangromancy" tag, along with their usual school of magic.

-- Cantrip: Blood Tide*, Chill Touch
+- **Cantrip**: Blood Tide*, Chill Touch
-- 1st-level: Arms of Hadar, Blood Scarab*, Bloody Hands*, Bloody Smite*, Stanch*, Weapon of Blood*
+- **1st-level**: Arms of Hadar, Blood Scarab*, Bloody Hands*, Bloody Smite*, False Life, Stanch*, Weapon of Blood*
-- 2nd-level: Blood Lure*, Bloodshot*, Caustic Blood*, Wither and Bloom
+- **2nd-level**: Blood Lure*, Bloodshot*, Caustic Blood*, Wither and Bloom
-- 3rd-level: Blood Armor*, Vampiric Touch, Vital Mark*
+- **3rd-level**: Blood Armor*, Vampiric Touch, Vital Mark*
-- 4th-level: Black Tentacles, Blood and Steel*, Blood Puppet*, Blood Spoor*, Boiling Blood*
+- **4th-level**: Black Tentacles, Blood and Steel*, Blood Puppet*, Blood Spoor*, Boiling Blood*
-- 5th-level: Antilife Shell, Cruor of Visions*, Exsanguinate*, Exsanguinating Cloud*, Sanguine Horror*
+- **5th-level**: Antilife Shell, Cruor of Visions*, Exsanguinate*, Exsanguinating Cloud*, Sanguine Horror*
-- 6th-level: Create Homunculus, Eyebite
+- **6th-level**: Create Homunculus, Eyebite
-- 7th-level: Aspect of the Dragon*, Finger of Death, Legend Killer*
+- **7th-level**: Aspect of the Dragon*, Finger of Death, Legend Killer*
+- **8th-level**: Abi-Dalzim's Horrid Wilting

 ### DM Notes and Random Tables